tsukumijima/typio-form-recovery-reboot/README.md

 # Typio Form Recovery Reboot

-This is an independently maintained fork of [Typio Form Recovery](https://github.com/nicklassandell/typio-form-recovery), a Chrome extension that auto-saves form input and recovers lost text.
+This is an independently maintained fork of [Typio Form Recovery](https://bitbucket.org/nicklassandell/chrome-form-recovery), a Chrome extension that auto-saves form input and recovers lost text.

 ## Background

-The original [Typio Form Recovery](https://github.com/nicklassandell/typio-form-recovery) was created by [Nicklas Sandell](https://github.com/nicklassandell) and published on the [Chrome Web Store](https://chrome.google.com/webstore/detail/typio-form-recovery/djkbihbnjhkjahbhjaadbepppbpoedaa).
-However, the original author has been inactive for several years and the extension has not received updates since 2020.
+The original Typio Form Recovery was created by [Nicklas Sandell](https://github.com/nicklassandell) and [hosted on Bitbucket](https://bitbucket.org/nicklassandell/chrome-form-recovery).
+It was published on the [Chrome Web Store](https://chrome.google.com/webstore/detail/typio-form-recovery/djkbihbnjhkjahbhjaadbepppbpoedaa), but the original author has been inactive for several years and the extension has not received updates since 2020.
 The Chrome Web Store listing has since been removed due to Chrome's deprecation and removal of Manifest V2 extensions in 2025.

 Another fork at [ctsstc/typio-form-recovery-reboot](https://github.com/ctsstc/typio-form-recovery-reboot) attempted to continue development, but its upgrade to Vue 3.x introduced regressions that broke existing functionality.
 That fork released version 4.0.0 as an unpackaged extension (not published to the Chrome Web Store), but it remains non-functional due to incomplete migration issues and has been largely unmaintained since.